codeoverflow-org/chatoverflow-wiki/Writing-a-plugin.md

 ## Implement the Plugin

 The last step is the creation of the plugin class, which contains your own plugin logic.
 Create a new class and implement the Plugin-Interface, located at `org.codeoverflow.chatoverflow.api.plugin.Plugin`.
+Alternatively, extend the `PluginImpl` and get rid of some boilerplate code.
 It might look like this:

 ```
-class MySuperCoolPlugin extends Plugin {
+class MySuperCoolPlugin(manager: PluginManager) extends PluginImpl(manager) {
+  override def setup(): Unit = { ... }
-  override def start(): Unit = ???
+  override def loop(): Unit = { ... }

-  override def getRequirements: Requirements = ???
+  override def shutdown(): Unit = { ... }
 }
 ```